Chunde/chunde.github.io/_pages/teaching.md

 nav_order: 6
 ---

-I have taught undergraduate physics labs for Physics 201 and 202 at Washington State University for several years, where I was regarded by students as one of their favorite teaching assistants.
-I enjoyed sharing my knowledge and experiences in physics with younger students, encouraging them to pursue excellence in science.
+I taught undergraduate physics labs for Physics 201 and 202 at Washington State University for several years, where I was regarded by students as one of their favorite teaching assistants.
+I enjoyed sharing my knowledge and experiences in physics with students, encouraging them to pursue excellence in science.

 ## Physics 201
 Physics 201 at Washington State University is a calculus-based course titled **Physics for Scientists and Engineers I**.
 It covers a range of fundamental topics including mechanics, vibrations and waves, and thermodynamics².
 The course is designed to help students understand the principles of motion, energy, and the behavior of materials and fluids.